bgplab/bgplab/policy/a-locpref-route-map/index.md

 ## Reference Information

-The following information might help you if you're not using _netlab_ to build the lab:
+### Device Requirements {#req}

+* Customer- and external routers: use any device [supported by the _netlab_ BGP and OSPF configuration modules](https://netlab.tools/platforms/#platform-routing-support).
+* The 4-router topology requires additional configuration on X1 and X2.
+That configuration is only available for Arista EOS, Cumulus Linux, and FRR.
+* Git repository contains external router initial device configurations for Cumulus Linux.

 ### Lab Wiring

-This lab uses a subset of the [4-router lab topology](../external/4-router.md).
+The minimized version of this lab uses a subset of the [4-router lab topology](../external/4-router.md).
 Some links are unused to retain the interface names from that topology.

 | Link Name       | Origin Device | Origin Port | Destination Device | Destination Port |
 |-----------------|---------------|-------------|--------------------|------------------|